2022 U17 EURO finals: Group stage results

 Article body

-Holders the Netherlands started U17 EURO in perfect fashion thanks to wins over France, Poland and Bulgaria to finish top of their group as one of two sides to emerge victorious from all three group-stage games.
+Holders the Netherlands started the 2022 U17 UEFA EURO in perfect fashion thanks to wins over France, Poland and Bulgaria to finish top of their group and emerge as one of two sides to triumph in all three group-stage games.

 Germany showed they are contenders to win the tournament for the first time since 2009 by recording victories over Italy, Luxembourg and hosts Israel, who missed out on a place in the quarter-finals.